Student Code of Conduct

 Residence Hall Suspension

-A responsible living environment in the residence halls requires all members of the community to respect other residents’ rights for safety, security, and reasonable quiet.
+A responsible living environment in the residence halls requires all members of the community to respect other residents’ rights to safety, security, and reasonable quiet.
 Serious disruption of, or continued disregard for, the hall community can lead to removal from that community.
 This action calls for separation of the student from the residence halls for a period of time, after which the student is eligible to return.
 Conditions for returning may be specified.
 Financial penalties will apply.
 Students who are suspended from the residence halls lose visitation privileges in any University housing during the period of their suspension.
 Written notification of this action may be provided to his/her parent(s)/guardian(s) if the student is a dependent.

 Termination of Housing Contract